-Compared to the label of the "Me" generation for Boomers, Millennials are the "We" generation, oriented toward making a difference in their community.
+the "Me" generation for Boomers, Millennials are the "We" generation, oriented toward making a difference in their community.
 Yet few local leaders realize such an asset even exists.

 Tapping into this emerging generation is the first step Virginia's 324 towns, cities and counties can take to address the aging infrastructure issue.
 That requires new ways of engaging citizens, especially those wired together through mobile and internet technologies.
-Millennials may not attend a public
+Millennials may not attend a public will shape their communities over the next decade.